-- 16. We plan to invite applications under the LIMSS by the end of the first quarter of 2019.
-To prevent deferral of lift modernisation works by owners of eligible buildings in order to obtain the subsidy under the LIMSS, on-going8 lift modernisation works of such buildings will still be eligible for making applications under the LIMSS provided that - (a) the Resumption Permit (i.e. Form LE8) allowing resumption of the use and operation of the lift undergoing the modernisation works has not been issued by EMSD as at 10 October 2018 when the LIMSS was announced by the Chief Executive in her 2018 Policy Address; - (b) the lift modernisation works concerned must cover at least one of the "essential safety devices" as mentioned in paragraph 8(a); and - (c) the tendering process for procuring the modernisation works concerned must comply with the requirements of the Building Management Ordinance (Cap 344).
-In this connection, the applicants shall submit relevant documentary proof for vetting by URA.
+- 15. We plan to invite applications under the LIMSS by the end of 2019 Q1.
+To prevent deferral of lift modernisation works by owners of eligible buildings in order to obtain the subsidy under the LIMSS, on-going4 lift modernisation works of such buildings will still be eligible for making applications under the LIMSS provided that - (a) the Resumption Permit (i.e. Form LE8) allowing resumption of the use and operation of the lift undergoing the modernisation works has not been issued by the EMSD as at 10 October 2018 when the LIMSS was announced by the Chief Executive in her 2018 Policy Address; - (b) the lift modernisation works concerned must cover at least one of the "essential safety devices" as mentioned in paragraph 7(a); and - (c) the tendering process for procuring the modernisation works concerned must comply with the requirements of the Building Management Ordinance (Cap 344).
+In this connection, the applicants shall submit relevant documentary proof for vetting by the URA. - 16.
+Applications made pursuant to paragraph 15 will be assessed based on the same set of criteria together with other applications received.